 - “When we are tired or sluggish, walking can be invigorating.
 The sensations of walking can be more compelling than the more subtle sensations of breathing while sitting.
 Walking can be quite helpful after a meal, upon waking from sleep, or after a long period of sitting meditation.
 At times of strong emotions or stress, walking meditation may be more relaxing than sitting.
 An added benefit is that, when done for extended times, walking meditation can build strength and stamina.”
 (Gil Fronsdal)

 - The activity of walking, in itself, brings several health and well-being benefits.
+It is great for anxiety relief, stress management, and for calming down any emotional agitation you may be experiencing

 In the Theravada Buddhist tradition, walking meditation is an essential part of their training and lifestyle.
 In Thailand monasteries, many monks will walk for long hours as a way of developing concentrations – sometimes as much as ten or fifteen hours a day!